 - 1. As adviser to affiliated registered mutual funds and Exchange Traded Fund(s)(ETF(s)); - 2.
 As sub-adviser to an affiliated, and non-affiliated, third party registered investment advisers' clients; - 3.
-As adviser to clients with separately managed accounts ("SMAs"), including clients with individual investment sub-accounts contained within a variable annuity/life product owned by an individual client; - 4.
+As adviser to clients with separately managed accounts ("SMAs") - 4.
 Providing model portfolio strategies through independent Model platforms and Turnkey Asset Management Programs (TAMPs) to non-affiliated third-party registered investment advisers' clients.
-This combination of platform with advisor is referred to as TPAs; and - 5.
-As adviser to an affiliated private hedge fund.
+This combination of platform with advisor is referred to as TPAs; and